Yucca brevifolia: Conservation status

-In February 2023, California governor Gavin Newsom's administration proposed a budget trailer bill The Western Joshua Tree Conservation Act to focus on protecting the climate-threatened species and permitting development in the Southern California desert.
-The proposed legislation calls for a conservation plan for this and other species, that may be threatended by climate change by 2024 and would authorize the California Department of Fish and Wildlife to permit taking a western Joshua tree only under certain conditions.
+In February 2023, California Governor Gavin Newsom's administration proposed a budget trailer bill, the Western Joshua Tree Conservation Act, to focus on protecting the climate-threatened species and permitting development in the Southern California desert.
+The legislation requires conservation plans for this and other species that may be threatened by climate change, and would authorize the California Department of Fish and Wildlife to permit taking a western Joshua tree only under certain conditions.
+The legislation requires a fee of up to $2500 for the removal, relocation or trimming of limbs of a Western Joshua tree, including dead trees and limbs.

+This bill was passed by California lawmakers in June 2023 and went into effect on July 10, 2023.

 Uses and cultivation

-Different forms of the species are cultivated, including smaller plants native from the eastern part of the species range.
+Different forms of the species are cultivated, including smaller plants native to the eastern part of the species' range.
 These smaller plants grow 2.5 m tall and branch when about 1 m tall.
 Red-shafted flickers make nests in the branches, which are later used by other birds.

-Cahuilla Native Americans, who have lived in the Southwestern United States for generations, identify this plant as a valuable resource and call it hunuvat chiy’a or humwichawa.
-Their ancestors used the leaves of Y. brevifolia to weave sandals and baskets, in addition to harvesting the seeds and flower buds for meals.
-Native Americans also used the reddish roots to make dye.
-Yucca tree roots have saponin glycosides.
+Despite being from a desert environment they can withstand temperatures as low as -18.
+They have also been planted in Denver, Colorado, suggesting they may be able to tolerate occasional temperatures as cold as -23 C.